Kalyani (1952 film)

 Kalyani is a 1952 Indian Tamil-language psychological drama film directed by Acharya (T. G. Raghavachari) and M. Masthan, and produced by T. R. Sundaram of Modern Theatres.
 The film portrays the life of a mentally-deranged man and is heavily inspired by 1948 American film The Snake Pit.
 It was later remade in Telugu as Atthainti Kaapuram in 1952.
 Kalyani stars M. N. Nambiar.
 B. S. Saroja, D. Balasubramaniam, M. G. Chakrapani and T. P. Muthulakshmi had supporting roles.

 Plot

-Moorthi struggles with mental problems.
-He marries Kalyani, a young woman.
+Moorthi struggles with mental problems and marries Kalyani, a young woman.
 The plot revolves around their relationship and the many problems faced by Kalyani, who eventually succeeds in curing her husband's mental illness.